uipoet/sublime-jshint/README.md

 and for windows %APPDATA%\Sublime Text 2\Packages\JSHint

-This version contains a Windows and OSX jshint.sublime-build file

-I recommend deleting and renaming the ones that applie to you.

 Usage
 =====
-Command-b on any JavaScript file will run JSHint on it.
+Command-b or f7 on any JavaScript file will run JSHint on it.

 Updating
 ========